Franklin's lost expedition: Outward journey and loss

-The Victory Point note
+Victory Point note

-The Victory Point Note was found eleven years later in May 1859 by William Hobson (lieutenant on the McClintock Arctic expedition) placed in a cairn on the north-western coast of King William Island.
+The Victory Point note was found eleven years later in May 1859 by William Hobson (lieutenant on the McClintock Arctic expedition) placed in a cairn on the north-western coast of King William Island.
 It consists of two parts written on a pre-printed Admiralty form.
 The first part was written after the first overwintering in 1847 and the second part was added one year later.
 From the second part it can be inferred that the document was first deposited in a different cairn previously erected by James Clark Ross in 1830 during John Ross's Second Arctic expedition – at a location Ross named Victory Point.
-The document is therefore referred to as Victory Point Note.

 The first message is written in the body of the form and dates from 28 May 1847.

-The second and final part is written largely on the margins of the form owing to lack of remaining space on the document.
+The second and final part is written largely on the margins of the form owing to a lack of remaining space on the document.
 It was presumably written on 25 April 1848.

 In 1859 Hobson found a second document using the same Admiralty form containing an almost identical duplicate of the first message from 1847 in a cairn a few miles southwest at Gore Point.
 This document did not contain the second message.
-From the handwriting it is assumed that all messages were written by Commander James Fitzjames.
+From the handwriting it is assumed that all messages were written by Fitzjames.
 As he did not take part in the landing party that deposited the notes originally in 1847, it is inferred that both documents were originally filled in by Fitzjames on board the ships, with Lieutenant Graham Gore and Mate Charles Frederick Des Voeux adding their signatures as members of the landing party.
 This is further supported by the fact that both documents contain the same factual errors – namely the wrong date of the wintering on Beechey Island.
 In 1848, after the abandonment of the ships and subsequent recovery of the document from the Victory Point cairn, Fitzjames added the second message signed by him and Crozier and deposited the note in the cairn found by Hobson eleven years later.

 19th century expeditions

 Early searches

-After two years had passed with no word from Franklin public concern grew and Jane, Lady Franklin, as well as members of Parliament and British newspapers, urged the Admiralty to send a search party.
-Although the Admiralty said it did not feel any reason to be alarmed it responded by developing a three-pronged plan, which in the spring of 1848 sent an overland rescue party, led by John Richardson and John Rae, down the Mackenzie River to the Canadian Arctic coast.
+After two years had passed with no word from Franklin, public concern grew and Jane, Lady Franklin, as well as members of Parliament and British newspapers, urged the Admiralty to send a search party.
+Although the Admiralty said it did not feel any reason to be alarmed, it responded by developing a three-pronged plan which in the spring of 1848 sent an overland rescue party, led by John Richardson and John Rae, down the Mackenzie River to the Canadian Arctic coast.